-Recent work has demonstrated that genetic programming is capable of automatically creating complex networks (e.g., analog electrical circuits, controllers) whose behavior is modeled by linear and non-linear continuous-time differential equations and whose behavior matches prespecified output values.
-The concentrations of substances participating in networks of chemical reactions are modeled by non-linear continuoustime differential equations.
-This paper demonstrates that it is possible to automatically create (reverse engineer) a network of chemical reactions from observed time-domain data.
-Genetic programming starts with observed time-domain concentrations of substances and automatically creates both the topology of the network of chemical reactions and the rates of each reaction of a network such that the behavior of the automatically created network matches the observed time-domain data.
-Specifically, genetic programming automatically created a metabolic pathway involving four chemical reactions that consume glycerol and fatty acids as input, used ATP as a cofactor, and produced diacyl-glycerol as the final product.
-The metabolic pathway was created from 270 data points.
-The automatically created metabolic pathway contains three key topological features, including an internal feedback loop, a bifurcation point where one substance is distributed to two different reactions, and an accumulation point where one substance is accumulated from two sources.
-The topology and sizing of the entire metabolic pathway was automatically created using only the time-domain concentration values of diacyl-glycerol (the final product).
+The of concentrations substances participating in networks of chemical reactions are modeled by non-linear continuous-time differential equations.
+Recent work has demonstrated that genetic programming is capable of automatically creating complex networks (e.g., analog electrical circuits, controllers) whose behavior is modeled by linear and nonlinear continuous-time differential equations and whose behavior matches prespecified output values.
+This paper describes how genetic programming can be used to automatically synthesize (reverse engineer) both the topology of the network of chemical reactions and the rates (sizing) of each reaction of a network such that the behavior of the automatically created network matches the observed timedomain data.
+Genetic programming has automatically created metabolic pathways contain noteworthy that topological features, such as an internal feedback loop, a bifurcation point where one substance is distributed to two different reactions, and an accumulation point where one substance is accumulated from two sources.